Executive Order Eliminating and Consolidating Boards and Commissions

-- Periodically review activities and programs administered by State and federal agencies that directly impact the Illinois River Watershed, Mississippi River and the Wabash and Ohio Rivers;
+- Periodically review activities and programs administered by State and federal agencies that directly impact the Illinois River Watershed, the Mississippi River, the Wabash and Ohio Rivers, and other Illinois rivers.

 - Work with local communities and organizations to encourage partnerships that enhance awareness and capabilities to address watershed and water resource concerns and to encourage strategies that protect, restore, and expand critical habitats and soil conservation and water quality practices;

 - Work with State and federal agencies to optimize the expenditure of funds affecting the rivers and the Illinois River Watershed;